EternalDreamer01/Nyx/README.md

                     Will not ask to login if no session was found --api={ wa | tg | all }
                     API service to use
+     --force        Force query, do not use cached data.

      --test         Test phone from env. variable PHONE_TEST